samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 **Any.** The monster has a treasure hoard, the contents of which you can determine by rolling on the Random Treasure Hoard table.
 Monetary treasure can take the form of [coins](/sources/dnd/dmg-2024/treasure#Coins), [trade bars](/sources/dnd/dmg-2024/treasure#TradeBars), [trade goods](/sources/dnd/dmg-2024/treasure#TradeGoods), [gems](/sources/dnd/dmg-2024/treasure#Gemstones), or [art objects](/sources/dnd/dmg-2024/treasure#ArtObjects) (all described in [chapter 7](/sources/dnd/dmg-2024/treasure)).
 Magic items can belong to any treasure theme or category (see "[Treasure Themes](/sources/dnd/dmg-2024/treasure#TreasureThemes)" and "[Magic Item Categories](/sources/dnd/dmg-2024/treasure#MagicItemCategories)" in [chapter 7](/sources/dnd/dmg-2024/treasure)).

-**Individual.** The monster doesn’t have a treasure hoard; however, it might have monetary treasure, which you can determine by rolling on the [Random Individual Treasure](#RandomIndividualTreasure) table.
+**Individual.** The monster doesn't have a treasure hoard; however, it might have monetary treasure, which you can determine by rolling on the [Random Individual Treasure](#RandomIndividualTreasure) table.
 This treasure can take the form of coins, trade bars, trade goods, gems, or art objects (all described in [chapter 7](/sources/dnd/dmg-2024/treasure)).

 **Treasure Theme (Arcana, Armaments, Implements, or Relics).** The monster has a treasure hoard skewed toward a particular theme (see "[Treasure Themes](/sources/dnd/dmg-2024/treasure#TreasureThemes)" in [chapter 7](/sources/dnd/dmg-2024/treasure)).
 You can determine the size of the hoard by rolling on the [Random Treasure Hoard](#RandomTreasureHoard) table.
 If the hoard contains magic items, use the [guidelines and tables](/sources/dnd/dmg-2024/treasure#RandomMagicItemRarity) in [chapter 7](/sources/dnd/dmg-2024/treasure) to determine each one.